quintagroup/quintagroup.sunrain.policy/quintagroup/sunrain/policy/README.txt

 See docs/INSTALL.txt file for detailed installation instructions.

  **WARNING**
-  Be careful when doing theme reinstall.
-In case you need to reinstall the theme for any reasons - note that your custom actions will disappear and demo actions will appear instead.
+  Be careful when doing product reinstall.
+In case you need to reinstall SunRain Policy for any reasons - note that your custom actions will disappear and demo actions will appear instead.

 Authors
 =======